blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 			- **Shabda** (Verbal Testimony)
 	- **General Description**
 		- Cosmic Evolution
-			- This is the same as in Sankhya, but the **Antahkarana** is comprised only of Chitta and Ahamkaara.
+			- This is the same as in Sankhya, but the **Antahkarana** is comprised only of Buddhi, Ahamkara and Manas.
+			- Chithha is used to refer to all four - Buddhi, Ahamkara, Manas and Chithha - in a western sense of the "mind"

 About Nyaaya, Vaisheshika, Meemaamsa: https://old.reddit.com/r/hinduism/comments/1c6sr6b/why_are_some_astik_philosophies_like_yoga_Vedaanta/